adajel/knp-emi-fenics-x/README.md

 normal pointing inwards.
 In general, normals will always point from lower to higher (e.g. from 0 -> 1)

+In the code, each cell type and the membrane of each cell type will have their own submesh.
+To avoid creation of very many submeshes, all cells that are "biologically the same", i.e. cells with the same physical parameters (tortuosity) and same initial concentrations, e.g. all glial cells should be tagged with same tag.

+In the run..py files, the cell tags and membrane tags must be added/updated according to the tags in the mesh.

 ### License

 The software is free: you can redistribute it and/or modify it under the terms